The Lady in Red (1979 film): Filming

+Sayles added, "All the scenes where the people machine-gun other people are left in the movie and the ones that explain why the people are machine-gunning other people are gone — they didn't use them.
+Half the time, you don't even know why these people are shooting each other."

 The soundtrack of this film is notable as the first film score composed by James Horner, who went on to a multiple Oscar, Golden Globe and Grammy-winning career.

-Teague recalls, "I was given that script and told to go with it.
-I didn't really have a chance to mold or change it.
-It was very socially conscious for an action picture about the Great Depression.
-I had 20 days to shoot it, and three to edit and a budget of less than a million."